COBIS Guide to Good Governance

 It is important for members to be chosen (invited or elected) for their expertise and experience – and the balance of the Board should be periodically reviewed and refreshed.
 It is particularly important that the Board includes people with the requisite recent expertise to hold the executive to account on educational matters and in terms of safeguarding.
 Other essential areas include legal, financial and human resource management.
 Community (political, diplomatic) links, ICT, project management, marketing and communications among other areas, may also be helpful.
 Sometimes members can be co-opted to membership of the Board or a specific committee to bring expertise for a specific project or period, e.g. significant building plans.

 A diverse and inclusive Board is a requirement in some jurisdictions, although how that is defined may vary from region to region.
-It is good practice in all international schools for the Board to be representative in nature of the community it serves, to include a range in terms of age, gender, ethnicity, background and other attributes.
+It is good practice in all international schools for the Board to be representative in nature of the community it serves, to include a range in terms of age, gender, ethnicity, background and other attributes to promote and role model a sense of belonging.

 Representation